Daru13/semantic-web-visualisation/README.md

 The interface contains two complementary parts:

-- Per-column **dashboards** containing basics statistics (_e.g_ most common URL domains), keywords, and visualisations of the structures of the URLs (using a [Sankey diagram](https://en.wikipedia.org/wiki/Sankey_diagram));
+- Per-column **dashboards** containing basics statistics (_e.g_ most common URL domains), keywords, and visualisations of the structures of the URLs (using a [Sankey diagram](https://en.wikipedia.org/wiki/Sankey_diagram))
-- A table containing the entire result of the SPARQL query split into pages with a simplified representation of URLs.
+- A **table** containing the entire result of the SPARQL query split into pages with a simplified representation of URLs

 📊 **[ONLINE DEMO](https://daru13.github.io/semantic-web-visualisation/demo/)**